Skip to main content

 Drawing & Editing Spaces for Concept Design

-This guide shows how to use the Drawing tools (Line, Arc & Circle) to create Spaces for conceptual modeling on Snaptrude.
+This guide shows how to use the drawing tools (Rectangle, Line, Arc & Circle) to create 'Spaces' for conceptual modeling in the 'Design mode' on Snaptrude.

 Image